dashpay/docs/docs/user/wallets/dashcore/interface.rst

 call) console.
 This is equivalent to the ``dash-cli`` command on headless versions of Dash, such as ``dashd`` running on a masternode.
 Click the red ``×`` icon to clear the console, and see the detailed :ref:`documentation
-<core:api-rpc>` on RPC commands to learn about the possible commands you can
+<api-rpc>` on RPC commands to learn about the possible commands you can
 issue.

 .. figure:: img/tools-console.png